cideM/blog/content/blog/unliftio/index.md

 In this post I will go over the source code for [unliftio-core](https://www.stackage.org/package/unliftio-core), more specifically the `MonadUnliftIO` typeclass, found in `Control.Monad.IO.Unlift`.
 The typeclass is used to power the actual [unliftio](https://www.stackage.org/package/unliftio) library, which is the one you'd use in your applications.

-The typeclass itself isn't too big nor too complicated but it took me a while to wrap my head around what's really happening under the hood.
-To improve my own understanding, I wrote this blog post and I hope that it can make for an interesting or even helpful read.

-I'll borrow the examples from the `unliftio` documentation.
+Let's start with an example (borrowed from the official docs) showing what `unliftio` is good for.

-## `unliftio` in a Nutshell
+## UnliftIO in a Nutshell

 You have the following function -- which gives you an `IO ()` -- but you actually need `ReaderT env IO ()`.